funkysi/Prayer4Work/prayer4work/wp-content/plugins/tweet-blender/readme.txt

 *Note #2: Please don't flame me for bugs.* Twitter is notoriously unstable and has some bugs in the API.
 On top of it, I use jQuery library that has some bugs in it as well.
 On top of it you might have other plugins installed that have bugs or introduce conflicts.
 Finally, 90% of the code works within browsers which have all sorts of different bugs of their own.
 Before calling TweetBlender "crap" give it a benefit of a doubt - it might not be its problem.
 I'm really striving to make it the best it could be

 == Changelog ==

+= 3.3.5 =
+* Bug fix: Cache Manager not working if your blog is not in the root of your domain (thanks to Brad for reporting via GetSatisfaction)
+* Improvement: Filters are now only used internally and not supplied to Twitter API queries to work around limitations and special character issues (thanks to Phil B for reporting via email)

+= 3.3.4 =
+* Bug fix: Cache Manager installer not working after purchase is complete (thanks to Stef N for reporting via Get Satisfaction)
+* Bug fix: "Warning: require_once(.../wp-includes/class-json.php): failed to open stream: No such file or directory" (thanks to Angilee S for reporting via Facebook)
+* Bug fix: If your filters included "xxx" tweets from @somexxxuser still showed up (thanks to Mark S for reporting via GetSatisfactin)

+= 3.3.3 =
+* Bug fix: visual editor and other AJAX features broken in WP3.1 on PHP4 when plugin is active due to JSON library conflict (thanks to Nezi, Gabor R, Geoffrey F, and @ILoveStyle_be for reporting)
+* Bug fix: Cache panel layout broken if blog is not at root url and Cache Manager addon is not installed

+= 3.3.2 =
+* Bug fix: blending private/pass-protected accounts did not find any tweets
+* Bug fix: error "Fatal error: Cannot redeclare class OAuthSignatureMethod_HMAC_SHA1" when other OAuth-based plugins installed (thanks to Tomislav V for reporting via Facebook)
+* Bug fix: same tweets in cache and from Twitter were treated as different and appeared twice (thanks to mark for reporting via GetSatisfaction)
+* Bug fix: WP Admin > Settings > Tweet Blender was not working in IE7 on Windows
+* Tested with IE7 and Opera11 on Windows XP
+* Tested with WordPress 3.1

+= 3.3.1 =
+* Bug fix: hashtag links in the infobox that appears after click on Twitter logo were broken
+* Bug fix: tweets not refreshed due to "jQuery.jsonp is not a function" error (thanks to Ryan M for reporting via GetSatisfaction)
+* Bug fix: Cache Manager installation failed with "Failed opening required 'uploader/pclzip.lib.php'" error (thanks to Lucas S for reporting via GetSatisfaction)
+* Bug fix: lists validation when saving widget settings - "json error: can't get json" (thanks to @aaronhudspeth for reporting via Twitter)

+= 3.3.0 =
+* New feature: ability to get Cache Manager addon ($) that allows to backup/restore cache and delete individual tweets
+* New feature: if you use custom field "tb_tags" for a post its value overrides actual tags and gets used by Tweet Blender for Tags widget (requested by Thomas P via GetSatisfaction)
+* Bug fix: multiple escapes for filter phrases in quotes broke searches (thanks to @drtanz for reporting via WP Forums)
+* Bug fix: problem retrieving cached tweets for hashtags when API limit is reached
+* Bug fix: filters now support words in any lanugage, not just in English (thanks to Dmitry Sh for reporting via Facebook)
+* Bug fix: Twitter default number of search results (15) was returned even when widget was configured to show more (thanks to Brent S for reporting via GetSatisfaction)
+* Bug fix: non-English hashtags support (thanks to Esben R for reporting via GetSatisfaction)
+* Bug fix: jQuery conflict with CadabraPress theme (thanks to Dave G for reporting via GetSatisfaction)
+* Bug fix: multiple tweets created at the same second by the same user had only the first one show up in the stream
+* Improvement: switched to new Twitter API endpoint for user timelines
+* Improvement: "Loading tweets" message now hides if Twitter had an error and loading is done
+* Improvement: Made admin section use the latest jquery shipping with WP and stopped bundling local copy with plugin
+* Tested with WordPress 3.0.3, 3.0.4, 3.0.5

 = 3.2.4 =
 * Bug fix: not able to use "Show author's username for each tweet" checkbox under Archive tab in admin